-Common instrumental methods for mercury analysis are complexometry, spectrophotometry, flameless or cold-vapour atomic absorption spectrometry, inductively coupled plasma (ICP), fluorimetry, and X-ray fluorescence [4-7].
+Common instrumental methods for cadmium analysis are flame atomic absorption spectrometry [5] and inductively coupled plasma (ICP) [6].
 These methods involve expensive instrumentation and sample pretreatment, which is time consuming and inconvenient.
-Potentiometric detection based on ion-selective electrodes (ISEs), offers several advantages such as speed and ease of preparation and procedures, simple instrumentation, relatively fast response, wide dynamic range, reasonable selectivity, and low cost [8-18].
+In contrast, potentiometric detection based on ion-selective electrodes (ISEs), offers advantages of speed and ease of procedures, simple instrumentation, relatively fast response time, wide dynamic range, reasonable selectivity, and low cost [7-19].

-Thus, the development of a selective sensor for mercury(II) has been a subject of investigation to analytical chemists.
-Several organic and inorganic compounds have been tested as an ionophore in producing ISEs.
-Most of the previously reported potentiometric method for determination of Hg(II) were based on using an organic compound as an ion carrier [19-22].

-Those ISEs have a short lifetime, and interfered by a number of metal ions such as silver, iron, and cadmium ions.
-However, here, a new synthesized ion imprinted polymer (IIP) is introduced as a very selective carrier for Hg(II) ion.
+Thus, the development of a selective sensor for Cd(II) has been a subject of investigation to analytical chemists.
+Several organic and inorganic compounds have been tested as sensing materials in producing cadmium ISEs.
+Those ISEs have a short lifetime, and interfered by a number of metal ions such as silver, iron, and mercury ions.
+However, here, a new synthesized ion imprinted polymer (IIP) is introduced as a very selective carrier for Cd(II) ion.

 Biological recognition elements such as antibodies, enzymes and aptamers have been used as specific receptors to a target molecule in a wide variety of sensors.
 However, they have many difficulties for their practical uses such as lack of stability, reusability, cost and not easy to obtain.
 During recent years, a new approach has been used to synthesis the hosts which possess a structure capable of binding complementary guests to develop specific recognition materials.
 Moleculary imprinted polymers (MIP) technology is the synthesis of specific recognition sites which has been accomplished by coordinating functional monomers around a target molecule, and then cross-linking to position functional monomers around the target molecule.
 Since MIPs can behave specifically, and mimic bio-receptors; so, they are called "biomimetic recognition elements".
-This technology can also be used for preparation of the polymers containing inorganic cation selective sites as ion imprinted polymers (IIP) [23-27].
+This technology can also be used for preparation of the polymers containing inorganic cation selective sites as ion imprinted polymers (IIP) [20-24].